 What spices work well with salmon?

 Blackening seasoning, cajun seasoning, or creole seasoning will bring some heat to your fish fillets!
-But you could also do something more herby and delicate like dill, thyme, rosemary, with a little lemon juice.
+But you could also do something more herby and delicate like dill, thyme, or rosemary, with a little lemon juice.

 What is the difference between blackening seasoning and cajun seasoning?